-Maybe you thought you had a great rate, but your monthly payment shows otherwise.
-If you feel that your auto loan interest rate isn’t ideal, perhaps it’s time you gave refinancing a look.
+You thought you had a great rate, but your monthly payment shows otherwise.
+If you feel that your auto loan interest rate isn’t ideal, perhaps it’s time you looked into refinancing your car.

-Just like you can refinance a mortgage or consolidate a credit card, you can change your auto loan and the terms too, by refinancing.
-You could be saving hundreds of dollars each year and sometimes close to a thousand dollars over the life of the loan.
+Just as you can refinance a mortgage or consolidate credit card debt, you're able to refinance your auto loan and the terms too.
+By refinancing, you could be saving hundreds of dollars each year and sometimes close to a thousand dollars over the life of the loan.
 We have put together this guide to help you along.

 So, when is the best time to refinance your car?